walcht/neovim-unity/README.md

 1. If you already have a Neovim configuration, you can ignore the following steps and jump to [Installing Dependencies](#installing-dependencies).
-It is best however to take a look into how the C# LSP is configured in **CGNvim** to avoid annoying pitfalls.
+It is best however to take a look into how the C# LSP and Unity debugging are configured in **CGNvim** to avoid annoying pitfalls.

-If you want to use the configuration proposed by this project, make sure to do a backup:
+If you want to use the configuration proposed by this project, make sure to do a backup of your own configuration (assuming you have one):

 ```bash
 mv ~/.config/nvim ~/.config/nvim.bak